 More information about Landschaftspark Herzberge

-Tip 5: The Wuhletalweg
+Tip 5: Work out on the Wuhletalweg

 If you want to undertake a more strenuous hike in Berlin, the Wuhletalweg is the place for you!
 The temperatures are at last cool enough to go on a longer tour through the north-east of Berlin.
 The 14-kilometre tour starts in Ahrensfelde and continues along the Wuhle to its mouth on the Spree.
 This route offers an abundance of nature and varied landscapes.
 A special highlight on the hike is the Kienberg hill, from whose viewing platform Wolkenhain you can enjoy the view over the autumn landscape.